Did you know that ‘quick fixes’ to pull out your child’s loose baby tooth may cause more damage?

 Loose baby teeth are removed to make way for the new succeeding permanent teeth.

-As your child grows and develops, their baby teeth slowly becomes loose as the succeeding permanent teeth make their way up.
+As your child grows and develops, their baby teeth slowly become loose as the succeeding permanent teeth make their way up.
 The permanent teeth will gently push the baby teeth from their roots below and erode them (resorption) until the baby teeth are loose enough, ready to fall out.

-As dentists we love to see the baby teeth taking its natural course and falling out on its own.
+As dentists, we love to see the baby teeth taking its natural course and falling out on its own.
 Only under special circumstances when the baby tooth is loose and hurts upon chewing, or when it is firm and blocking the growth of the permanent tooth, that we recommend the removal.
 The dentist has to weigh certain factors on what is the most beneficial method for the child.

 Myth 2: If it is not pulled out immediately, the permanent tooth will be crooked

 This is not true.
 Most of the time, crowding of the permanent teeth is more often caused by genetic factors such as inheriting large teeth from one parent and a small jaw from the other.
-In such cases whether the loose baby teeth are taken out early or later, crowding or crooked teeth will occur.
+In such cases, whether the loose baby teeth are taken out early or later, crowding or crooked teeth will occur.

-Loose teeth especially the front ones do sometimes get dislodged through an accidental fall when they are knocked.
+Loose teeth, especially the front ones, do sometimes get dislodged through an accidental fall when they are knocked.
 They can also fall out during a meal or when munching on hard foods and fruits.
 These baby teeth that are knocked out will have short, resorbed roots as they are about to fall out.
 Parents sometimes fear that the roots are broken and left behind.
 We do encourage children who have loose teeth not to munch on fruits and hard food.